Utter chaos is about to break loose in Indio, California.

 Top of the pyramid

 One way to think of it is as a counter-trend to the coldness of music streaming.
-What we all want—actually, what we’re craving—is an authentic, individualized experience.“There is a growing, insatiable appetite for things that are meaningful, for the experience of being recognized.”
+What we all want—actually, what we’re craving—is an authentic, individualized experience.

 Digital streaming services—Spotify, Apple Music, Tidal, Deezer, and a scattering of smaller players—are officially the biggest revenue-driver of the entire music industry, according to figures from the Recording Industry Association of America.